supervisely-ecosystem/import-videos-in-sly-format/README.md

 Import videos in [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi) with annotations.
 Supported extensions: `.avi`, `.mp4`, `.3gp`, `.flv`, `.webm`, `.wmv`, `.mov`, `.mkv`.

+🏋️ Starting from version `v1.1.0` application supports import from special directory on your local computer.
+It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:

+1. Run agent on your computer where data is stored.
+2. Copy your data to special folder on your computer that was created by agent.
+Agent mounts this directory to your Supervisely instance and it becomes accessible in Team Files.
+Learn more [in documentation](https://github.com/supervisely/docs/blob/master/customization/agents/agent-storage/agent-storage.md).
+3. Go to `Team Files` -> `Supervisely Agent` and find your folder there.
+4. Right click to open context menu and start app.
+Now app will upload data directly from your computer to the platform.

 #### Input files structure

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.